Olivo di Venafro

 Flora Ecosystems

-The olive groves themselves represent a living collection of ancient cultivated genotypes, with trees exhibiting extraordinary trunk dimensions and gnarled forms developed over two millennia of growth.
+The olive groves themselves represent a living collection of ancient cultivated genotypes, with trees exhibiting extraordinary trunk dimensions and gnarled forms developed over centuries of growth.
 The ground flora beneath the olives includes a diversity of Mediterranean herbs and grasses maintained by traditional mowing or light grazing.
 Field margins and stone walls support wild communities including orchids, anemones, and various bulbs in spring.
 The surrounding hillsides maintain Mediterranean maquis and mixed deciduous woodland.
 The traditional intercropping with other fruit trees maintains structural diversity within the groves.

 Geology